 The Aggie Card is your official ID at Texas A&M University.
 It shows your status as a member of the Aggie family.
-You need to keep your Aggie Card on you at all times.
+It is important for you to keep your Aggie Card on you at all times.
 It will allow you to access numerous campus services such as your assigned residence hall, the Rec Center, the library, dining halls, and much more.
 For information on obtaining your card, please go to https://myaggiecard.tamu.edu/.